-The Mendix Runtime and cloud portal offer a number of performance graphs and logs.
-For more information on how to use them effectively, attend our our Application Administration Course.
+The Mendix Runtime and Developer Portal portal offer a number of performance graphs and logs.

 Once you’ve identified a slow page, it’s pretty easy to identify which microflows are executed on that page.
 Make sure you look at directly referenced microflows, such as data sources, but also look at any sub-flows, on change event handlers, or domain model event handlers that could be called by your page.